ytyeoh/vitrual_run/README.md

   - Relive

+### suggested flow
+1. Since no need payment just need a page to register.
+2. Use app to run and screen shot result
+3. submit print screen for checking

 ### Challenge
 1. Need a lot of man power cross check, unless got system like python to read image result.